scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 5. If the TRC is in its grace period, add the preceding TRC's root certificates to the trust anchor pool.

 Note that any entity sending information secured by the Control Plane PKI, such as control plane messages, MUST be able to provide all the necessary trust material including certificates to verify said information.
 If any cryptographic material is missing in the process, the relying party MUST query the originator of the message for the missing material through the control plane API described in {{I-D.dekater-scion-controlplane}}, section "Distribution of Cryptographic Material".
 If it cannot be resolved, the verification process fails.
-For more details, see 4.2 "Signing and Verifying Control Plane Messages" [](#signing-verifying-cp-messages).
+For more details, see [](#signing-verifying-cp-messages).

 ## TRC Updates {#update}